 When someone passes away leaving a valid Last Will & Testament, anyone with possession of the Will must file the original document with the correct circuit court, aka probate court.
 The original Last Will & Testament and any probate pleadings will be filed in the county of last residence for the decedent.
-For example, if the decedent passed away as a resident of Boca Raton, then Palm Beach County would be correct jurisdiction for a domiciliary probate proceeding.
+For example, if the decedent passed away as a resident of Greenacres, then Palm Beach County would be correct jurisdiction for a domiciliary probate proceeding for assets in West Palm Beach.
 If there is no Last Will & Testament for the decedent, then any probate assets will be distributed according to the Florida intestacy statute, which provides a default distribution scheme for assets based on familial relationships.

-In Palm Beach County, the probate process is handled by the 15th Judicial Circuit Court.
+In Palm Beach County, the probate process is handled by the 15th Judicial Circuit Court of Florida.
 Depending on the petitioner’s address, the county will determine which courthouse the case is assigned to.
-There are five Courthouse locations in Palm Beach County:
+There are five Courthouse locations located throughout Palm Beach County, Florida:

 The most relevant factor in determining if a probate is necessary, is assessing if there are any probate assets, as oppose to non-probate assets.
 Probate assets are those titled in the sole name of the decedent, and do not have a beneficiary designation or POD feature.
 All probate assets are frozen and can only be transferred through the probate process.
-There are many types of non-probate assets, such as jointly held property, IRAs and life insurance proceeds payable to a beneficiary, etc.
+There are many types of non-probate assets, such as:

-Palm Beach County, like Miami Dade County, has begun utilizing restricted depositories for most formal probate administrations.
+Palm Beach County, like Broward and other surrounding areas, has begun utilizing restricted depositories for most formal probate administrations.
 This means that the bank account which is set up in the name of the estate and is used to deposit estate assets will be a court restricted account.
 Unlike a normal bank account, where the owner can simply write a check to release funds, a restricted account requires a court order to release funds for any purposes, including the payment of expenses associated with the estate.
-Consult with an experience Palm Beach County probate attorney for the best techniques for establishing a restricted depository and expediting the administration.
+Consult with an experienced probate attorney in Palm Beach County for the best techniques in establishing a restricted depository and expediting the administration.